nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the nanometer scale dimensions of carbon nanotubes.

-### Expanded Definition and Usage\nCarbon nanotubes are celebrated for their remarkable strength-to-weight ratio, which makes them ideal for reinforcing materials in aerospace, automotive, and sports equipment.
+### Expanded Definition and Usage:
+Carbon nanotubes are celebrated for their remarkable strength-to-weight ratio, which makes them ideal for reinforcing materials in aerospace, automotive, and sports equipment.
 In electronics, their ability to conduct electricity with minimal resistance positions them as potential alternatives to silicon in the development of faster, smaller, and more energy-efficient electronic components.
 Furthermore, CNTs are explored in the fields of medicine for targeted drug delivery systems, in energy for the development of high-capacity batteries and supercapacitors, and in environmental technology for pollution control and water purification systems.